 Instead he orders her to fire the Vatican’s official photographer.
 He never allows his picture to be taken, and for his first address there will be no lighting, no cameraman.
 The faithful must only see a dark shadow.

 He apparently has a bizarre affinity with animals, as we see in the first episode with a kangaroo (don’t ask).

 Later he points at the stars.
 “That’s where God’s house is,” he says.
 “Half of a duplex, with a private swimming pool.”
 And why oh why must he keep messing with that poor priest’s head about being a secret atheist?

 …is he worth the time?

 If you ask Cardinal Voiello (Silvio Orlando), the secretary of state, absolutely not.
-He’s clearly formulating a plan to take the new pontiff down, in a scheme that may involve the devout Esther (Ludivine Sagnier), the wife of a Swiss Guard.
+He’s clearly formulating a plan to take the new pontiff down, in a scheme that may involve the devout Esther (Ludivine Sagnier).